 What is Black Pine Tar Exactly?

 It contains high-quality pine tar.
-Black pigment has been added to achieve the best durability to fight against UV irradiation.
+The black pigment has been added to achieve the best durability to fight against UV irradiation.
 That’s why those who live in a sunny place opt for it.

 Pine tar, per se, has been utilized because it can penetrate well to the planed wood.
 It also permits the wood to breathe.
 However, it has to be diluted.
 In that way, it provides quick penetration and offers a matte finish.